What is Anthropology?: Course Fees 2025, Subjects, Top Colleges, Admissions

 1 Course

-Anthropology Career: Scope, Job Profiles and Top Recruiters
+Anthropology Salary, Career Scope, Job Profiles and Top Recruiters

-Anthropology is a science that will never cease and will continue to expand indefinitely.
-This course teaches students about how humans behave, how they differ from one another, and about various features of the human species.
+Anthropology is a Science that will never cease and will continue to expand indefinitely.
+This course teaches students about human behavior, how humans differ from one another, and various aspects of the human species.
 The primary goal of Anthropology is to familiarise students with the study of humanity in the past.
-Anthropology has a huge reach in India and abroad, and it is rapidly expanding, with anthropologists making substantial contributions.
+The scope of an Anthropology career has a huge reach in India and abroad, and it is rapidly expanding, with Anthropologists making substantial contributions.

 Anthropology Job Profiles and Salary